JuliaDynamics/DynamicalSystems.jl/docs/src/tutorial.md

 X
 ```

 It is printed like a matrix where each column is the timeseries of each dynamic variable.
 In reality, it is a vector of statically sized vectors (for performance reasons).
-When iterated or indexed with 1 index, it behaves like a vector of vectors.
+When indexed with 1 index, it behaves like a vector of vectors
 ```@example MAIN
 X[1]
 ```